skatiyar/goutils/queue/README.md

 - Items are processed internally by the queue
 - No `Pop()` method—processing logic is bundled with the queue
 - The queue manages worker goroutines based on `Concurrency` setting

-If you need a plain queue where the caller controls processing, this interface isn't appropriate.
-Consider a standard channel or a queue with `Pop()` semantics instead.